pollen-robotics/teleop_hub/README.md

     <img src="images/cube_front.png" alt="cube front" style="width: 25.5%; margin-right: 10px;"/>
 </p>

-You can adjust the markers id (order is back, up, front, left, right, down) and size directly in the config file, in the ARUCO section.
+You can adjust the markers id (order is : back, up, front, left, right, down) and size directly in the config file, in the ARUCO section.

-2. **The camera**
+**2. The camera**

 You can use a camera or your smartphone.
 To select it, you need to change the config file in the ARUCO section.